store

 Surgery: If you are scheduled for surgery, inform all doctors involved in your care that you are taking atenolol.

-Pregnancy: Studies have shown that atenolol does cross the placenta and there have been reports of harm to the developing baby if atenolol is taken by the mother during pregnancy.
+Pregnancy: Studies have shown that atenolol does cross the placenta and there have been reports of harm to the developing baby if atenolol is taken during pregnancy.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are breast-feeding and are taking atenolol, it may affect your baby.
+If you are breast-feeding and taking atenolol, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.